-Soil contamination, degradation and pollution mean different things even though we often use these terms to mean one thing.
+Soil contamination, degradation, and pollution mean different things though we often use these terms to mean one thing.
 Here is the difference:

 Soil pollution is when humans introduce harmful objects, chemicals or substances, directly or indirectly into the soil in a way that causes harm to other living things or destroys soil or water ecosystems.
-Soil pollution is often considered as a hidden danger, because it is a kind of pollution that is not easily visible to the eye, although its effects can be catastrophic.
+Soil pollution is considered a hidden danger because it is a kind that is not easily visible, although its effects can be catastrophic.

-Soil contamination is when the concentration of chemicals, nutrients or elements in the soil becomes more than it normally or naturally is, as a result of human action.
+Soil contamination is when the concentration of chemicals, nutrients, or elements in the soil becomes more than it naturally is, as a result of human action.
 If this contamination goes on to harm living organisms, we can call it pollution.

 What causes contamination?

-Pesticides and herbicides (and other farming chemicals) often end up contamination soils.
+Pesticides and herbicides (and other farming chemicals) often end up contaminating soils.
 Direct discharge of wastewater by industries can also cause that.
-Leakages in sewage systems, underground storage tanks and leaching of soluble substances from landfills can also result in contamination.
+Leakages in sewage systems, underground storage tanks, and the leaching of soluble substances from landfills can also result in contamination.
 Rainwater or floods from other polluted lands and water bodies spread contaminants to soils in other locations.